Ravanger/Personal-website_src/Projects/OrbitalOrdnance.md

 ---
 title: Ad - Orbital Ordnance
 tags: Graphic Design
+summary: Tasked with designing a brand for a mobile app, followed by a long-form image to advertise the app.
 ---

 Tasked with designing a brand for a mobile app, followed by a long-form image to advertise the app.